Professional Tennis Association

 Section 2.
 Purposes.

-The purpose of USPTA shall be to maintain and improve teaching standards of racquet sports as a profession; to increase interest and awareness of racquet sports; to assist other organizations dedicated to racquet sports and to do all acts in accordance with such purposes or to effect any other purposes or services which may be determined from time to time by the Association to further its purpose.
+The purpose of USPTA shall be to maintain and improve teaching standards of racquet sports as a profession; to increase interest and awareness of racquet sports; to assist other organizations dedicated to racquet sports and to do all acts in accordance with such purposes or to effect any other purposes or services which may be determined from time to time by the Association to further its purposes.

 Section 3.
 Not-for-profit Corporation.
 USPTA shall be a not-for-profit corporation, no part of whose earnings shall inure to the benefit of any member, except for services rendered.